Butterflies raise alarm!

 Someone might say: this exhibition is local because it’s in the Scientific Reading Room in Żoliborz, Warsaw.
 But let me quote the words of Ms. Małgorzata Bortko – the director of the Community Support Center, who decided on this exhibition: “If we’re going to do something, let’s really do something good for these BUTTERFLIES, for Mother Nature… Let’s touch hearts, captivate the viewer, and inspire reflection… And then let’s plant beautiful butterfly-friendly buddleia flowers in the Żoliborz district.
 Perhaps we can inspire actions from various communities.”

-We would like to thank the Reading Room “Pod Sowami” – Ms. Director Monika Rejtner and all the staff – for their assistance in organizing the exhibition and preparing the poster.
+We would like to thank the Reading Room “Pod Sowami” – Mrs. Director Małgorzata Kocot, Mrs Manager Monika Rejtner and all the staff – for their assistance in organizing the exhibition and preparing the poster.

 We also thank Olczak and Son Confectionery for the delicious cake featuring the image of the butterfly Catasticta copernicus, which was a wonderful treat for guests during the opening.